 While the impacts of climate change may still appear as an abstraction in many parts of the world, the threat of sea level rise for SIDS such as the Marshall Islands is tangible and urgent.

-The Marshall Islands are spread over 29 atolls, comprising a total of around 1 225 islands and islets.
-The highest elevation on the Marshall Islands at high tide is six metres, with the majority existing at under two metres above sea level.
-The furthest inland point is around 600 metres from the coast, although this is an anomaly.
-For the most part, the islands are flanked closely by water on both sides, and most Marshallese residents live only a few minutes walk from the shore.
+The Marshall Islands are spread over 29 atolls, comprising a total of around 1,225 islands and islets.
+The highest elevation on the Marshall Islands at high tide is six metres, but most of the land lies between zero and two metres above sea level.
+The furthest inland point is around 600 metres from the coast, but for the most part, the islands are flanked closely by water on both sides, and most Marshallese residents live only a few minutes walk from the shore.

 These factors make the Marshall Islands, and many other SIDS, vulnerable to even small changes in sea level.
 While narratives of sinking islands being reclaimed by the sea tend to prevail in the public eye, this is misleading, as low-lying landforms become uninhabitable long before they disappear beneath the water.
-Sea level rise causes land loss; before land is submerged it is deprived of any and all value due to extensive waterlogging, erosion and salinisation.
-Combined with persistent droughts, land where people live and work can rapidly become unusable and unsafe.
+Before land becomes completely submerged, rising sea levels can deprive it of any and all value due to waterlogged soil, erosion and salinisation.
+Combined with persistent droughts, land where people live and work can become unusable, unprofitable, and increasingly unsafe.

-Particularly strong seasonal high tides, known as king tides, are predictable events that naturally occur fewer than five times a year, often damaging buildings and farms and forcing people to evacuate.
-The inundations caused by king tides provide a glimpse of future damages, as rising sea levels will make king tide-level flooding the norm year-round.
+Particularly strong seasonal high tides, known as king tides, naturally occur fewer than five times a year, often damaging buildings and farms and forcing people to evacuate.
+The inundations caused by king tides provide a glimpse of future damages, as rising sea levels are making king tide-level flooding the norm year-round.
 The damage caused by king tides is exacerbated by deteriorating natural reef barriers offshore.

 You might also like: Climate Deniers Shift Tactics to ‘Inactivism’